Trump Embraces One Of Russia's Favorite Propaganda Tactics — Whataboutism

 Just out: The same Russian Ambassador that met Jeff Sessions visited the Obama White House 22 times, and 4 times last year alone.— Donald J. Trump (@realDonaldTrump) March 4, 2017

-Famously, he even did a reverse version of this — defending not the U.S. but Russia — when he told Fox News' Bill O'Reilly about his "respect" for Russian President Vladimir Putin, as former Hillary Clinton State Department and campaign adviser Jake Sullivan noted in Foreign Policy in February.
+Famously, he even did a reverse version of this — defending not the U.S., but Russia — when he told Fox News' Bill O'Reilly about his "respect" for Russian President Vladimir Putin, as former Hillary Clinton State Department and campaign adviser Jake Sullivan noted in Foreign Policy in February.

 When O'Reilly countered that "Putin is a killer," Trump responded, "There are a lot of killers.
 You got a lot of killers.
 What, you think our country is so innocent?"